Datomic/datomic-tutorials/todo-app/part-3/todo-app/README.md

     html-302-response))
 ```

-Now add the function call in the routes
+Now, add the function call in the routes:

 ```clojure
 (def routes